 Such feelings often stem from misunderstandings or a lack of knowledge about Judaism and are, therefore, perfectly understandable.
 Patience and a willingness to discuss your choice openly with your family will be important throughout the conversion process.
-Your rabbi should be willing to discuss this will you, as well, as he or she has likely had similar conversations with Jews-to-be in the past.
+Your ordained rabbi or cantor should be willing to discuss this will you, as well, as he or she has likely had similar conversations with Jews-to-be in the past.
 You are not alone!

 "If I decide not to become a Jew but I have a partner who is, can our children be raised as Jews?"